OpenTranslationBible/open-bible/en-GB/18.Job/md/job-10.md

 ## Job 10:18

 > Why then have You brought me out of the womb?
-> Would that I had died, and no eye had seen me!
+> If only I had died, and no eye had seen me!

 ## Job 10:19